i30817/rhdndat/README.rst

 rhdndat [-h] [-o output file] [-d xml file] [-i] [-t] search-path rom-type

-position arguments:
+positional arguments:
-  search-path     directory tree to search for (rom, patches and version) files
+  \-search-path     directory tree to search for (rom, patches and version) files

-                  If there is no tuple but a patch of the form 'romfilename.reset.xdelta' is found, rom is assumed to be hardpatched, -d will search for the checksum of the reseted rom and the output will be the checksums of 'rom'
+                  If there is no tuple but a patch of the form 'rom_filename.reset.xdelta' is found, rom is assumed to be hardpatched, -d will search for the checksum of the reseted rom and the output will be the checksums of 'rom'

-  rom-type        extension (without dot) of roms to find patches for
+  \-rom-type        extension (without dot) of roms to find patches for

 optional arguments:
   -h, --help      show this help message and exit